aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 and teratogen, and can become concentrated when food is processed and heated.
-In other words, if you cook a vegetable that has been sprayed with mancozeb (the most common), you will be increasing the amount of that dangerous metabolite.^18 In New Zealand, over 60% of the 138 samples of fruits and vegetables analyzed for dithiocarbamates in the latest total diet (^18) _Age and Susceptibility to Toxic Substances,_ Calabrese, E.J.
-1986, New York: John Wiley & Sons.
+In other words, if you cook a vegetable that has been sprayed with mancozeb (the most common), you will be increasing the amount of that dangerous metabolite. ^18

+In New Zealand, over 60% of the 138 samples of fruits and vegetables analyzed for dithiocarbamates in the latest total diet

+(^18) _Age and Susceptibility to Toxic Substances,_ Calabrese, E.J.
+1986,
+New York: John Wiley & Sons.

 “Anthropological approach to the evaluation of preschool children exposed to pesticides in Mexico”, Guillette, E.A.et al 1998, _Environmental Health Perspectives_ 106: 237-347.
 In: Watts, M. 2000:
 Endocrine disruption: a case for the precautionary approach. _Soil & Health_ March/April.

 _Eating Safely in a Toxic World: What really is in the food we eat,_ Kedgley, S. et al 1998, Penguin NZ.

 “Effect of a mixture of 15 commonly used pesticides on DNA levels of 8-hydroxy-2-deoxyguanosine and xenobiotic metabolizing enzymes in rat liver”, Lodovic, M. et al, 1994, _Journal of Environmental Pathology, Toxicology and Oncology_ 13: 3, pp163-168.

 _Food Additives_.
 Penguin Books, Millstone, Erik, 1986
 Introduction.
 In: Mourin, J (ed), Nair, K.P. & Mourin, J, 1999,

 _Warning: Pesticides are Dangerous to Your Health!_ Pesticide Action Network Asia and the Pacific, Penang.

 _Pesticides in the diets of infants and children,_ Nair, K.P. & Mourin,
 J, 1999, Washington: National Academy Press.

 “The physiological susceptibility of children to pesticides”, Whya tt, R., 1993, _Journal of Pesticide Reform_ 9:3, pp5-9.